 We offer transfer students an incredible opportunity to lower the costs of their education.
 The Woodbury Prize scholarship pays half of all tuition and fees for the duration of a student’s enrollment in the program.
 All transfer students who are accepted into our Architecture (BArch) and Interior Design (BFA) undergraduate programs are automatically considered for the Woodbury Prize.
 Past scholarship recipients have included students transferring from Pasadena City College, Glendale Community College, College of the Canyons, ELAC, and many other community colleges.
 Our professional faculty are available to review portfolios and provide input to all prospective students.
 To find out more about our scholarships or to have your portfolio reviewed, even if you have not yet applied, please contact chair Christoph Korner.

 Woodbury School of Architecture offers a four-year Bachelor of Fine Arts in Interior Design (BFA) at its Burbank campus.
-The program provides students with the analytical, design, and technical skills necessary for success in the interior architecture professions.
+The program provides students with the analytical, design, and technical skills necessary for success in the interior design professions.
 You will become part of a student community that includes recipients of prestigious awards such as: